Singapore exports down 9.6% in Q3; USD/SGD could be impacted

 Now, with exports also coming up less-than-stellar, MAS could potentially relax its exchange rate policy further, according to DBS FX strategist for G3 and Asia, Philip Wee.
 The pace of inflation stands at 1.0% at present, but could very likely be flattened to 0.5%, he noted.

-Wee told national broadsheet The Straits Times that the USD/SGD could decline to as low as S$1.42 per US dollar (USD) by the end of the year, due to weaker growth.
+Wee had commented in national broadsheet The Straits Times last month that the USD/SGD could decline to as low as S$1.42 per US dollar (USD) by the end of the year, due to weaker growth.

 Global headwinds and impending trade deals could also drive the SGD down further, he added.